XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 The most prominent of these early encoding systems is ASCII, a seven bit scheme that encodes upper and lower case Latin letters, numbers, punctuation marks, etc.
-However, it has only 128 (2^7) places and as such does not cover diacritics and accents, other writing systems than Latin, or any symbols beyond a few basic mathematical signs.
+However, it has only 2<sup>7</sup> = 128 places and as such does not cover diacritics and accents, other writing systems than Latin, or any symbols beyond a few basic mathematical signs.

-A number of more extended systems have been developed, most prominently the concept of a code page, which maps characters to byte numbers, .
+A number of more extended systems have been developed to solve this, most prominently the concept of a code page, which maps all possible single-byte sequences to a certain set of characters.
+Theoretically, these
 Any advanced system has a multitude of these code pages, usually grouped for a certain language or script, e.g. Cyrillic, Turkish, or Vietnamese.
-The Windows-West-European-Latin, for instance, encodes ASCII in the first 7 bits and uses the 8th bit to define 128 extra characters that signify modified Latin characters like É, æ, ð, ñ, ü, etc.
+The Windows-West-European-Latin, for instance, encodes ASCII in the space of the first 7 bits and uses the 8th bit to define 128 extra characters that signify modified Latin characters like É, æ, ð, ñ, ü, etc.

+However, there are multiple competing standards, developed independently by companies like IBM, SAP, and Microsoft;
-However, these systems are not interoperable and none of them have achieved dominance at any time.
+these systems are not interoperable, and none of them have achieved dominance at any time.
+Files using codepages are not required to specify the code page that is used for their content, so any file created with a different code page than the one you expect may look like garbage.
-The eventual response to this lack of a common and independent encoding was the development of the Unicode standard, which has become the de facto standard for systems that aren't encumbered by a legacy encoding depending on code pages, and is steadily taking over the ones that are.
+The eventual response to this lack of a common and independent encoding was the development of Unicode, which has become the de facto standard for systems that aren't encumbered by a legacy encoding depending on code pages, and is steadily taking over the ones that are.